-While our General Fund is at the heart of Winn’s goal to “benefit every cat, every day,” each of our Stipulated Funds focuses on specific, often critical feline health issues.
+While our General Fund is at the heart of Winn’s goal to “benefit every cat, every day,” each of our Special Funds focuses on specific, often critical feline health issues.
 Most were established in memory of a beloved pet to fund much-needed research into a particular condition or breed trait.

 The Bria Fund for Feline Infectious Peritonitis (FIP) Research